AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 At the end of this lesson, you will be able to:

 * Configure a datastream to enable Adobe Analytics
-* Know which standard XDM fields will auto-map to Analytics variables
+* Know which standard XDM fields auto-map to Analytics variables
 * Set custom Analytics variables using the Adobe Analytics ExperienceEvent Template field group or processing rules
 * Send data to another report suite by overriding the datastream
 * Validate Adobe Analytics variables using Debugger and Assurance